Ghost Interference and Quantum Erasure: Theoretical analysis

 where $|\chi(y_1)\rangle$ represents rest of the states in the Hilbert space, orthogonal to $|\phi_A(y_1)\rangle$ and $|\phi_B(y_1)\rangle$.
 So, the states of particle 2 that one has to calculate are

 So, the state we get after particle 1 crosses the double-slit is:

 where $|\phi_A\rangle$ and $|\phi_B\rangle$ are states of particle 1, and $|\psi_A\rangle$ and $|\psi_B\rangle$ are states of particle 2.
-The first two terms represent the amplitudes of particle 1 passing through the slits, and the last term represents it getting reflected/blocked.
-Because of the linearity of Schrodinger equation, these two pieces of the wavefunction will evolve independently, without affecting each other.
-Because we are interested only in the particle 1, which passes through the slit, we might as well throw away the term which represents particle 1 not passing through the slits.
+The first two terms represent the amplitudes of particle 1 passing through the slits, and the last term represents the amplitude of it getting reflected/blocked.
+Because of the linearity of Schr\"odinger equation, these two pieces of the wavefunction will evolve independently, without affecting each other.
+Because we are interested only in situations where particle 1 passes through the slit, we might as well throw away the term which represents particle 1 not passing through the slits.
 If we do that, we have to normalize the remaining part of the wavefunction, which looks like

-where $C = \sqrt{\langle\psi_A|\psi_A\rangle + \langle\psi_B|\psi_B\rangle}$.
-After coming out of the slits, particle 1 travels in time, and reaches the D1 where it is detected.
-In the mean time, particle 2 also undergoes a unitary time evolution.
-The state at a later time $t$, can be written as

-where $\hat{U}_2(t)$ represents the time evolution operator for particle 2.
-The state (\ref{whichway}) represents particle 1 passing through a double-slit, but if $|\psi_A\rangle$ and $|\psi_B\rangle$ are orthogonal, the amplitudes of particle 1 passing through the two slits are correlated with two distinguishable states of particle 2.
-Hence, in principle, a measurement on particle 2 can reveal which slit particle 1 passed through.
-According to the Complementarity principle, no interference can be observed in such a situation.
-So, no interference can be seen in particle 1 because particle 2 carries the ``which-way" information about particle 1.
-This is the fundamental reason for photon 1 not showing interference in the ghost interference experiment, and not its large momentum spread.

-The argument presented above can be cast in a mathematical language by calculating the probability density of particle 1 on the screen, which is given by:

-If $|\psi_A\rangle$ and $|\psi_B\rangle$ are orthogonal, the last two terms in the above equation, which represent interference, will disappear.
-Hence no first order interference can be seen for particle 1.